-Will it effectively prevent a pregnancy?
+Will it prevent a pregnancy effectively?

-It's important to remember that the emergency contraceptive pill does not work if you have already ovulated.
+It is important to remember that the emergency contraceptive pill does not work if you have already ovulated.
 If taken before ovulation, it is highly efficient.

-A paper published in 2010 combined the results of two clinical trials and showed:
+A paper published in 2010 combined the results of two clinical trials, and showed:[AN4]

 ● of 1,714 women who received ulipristal acetate, 22 (1.3%) became pregnant

-- of 1,731 women who received levonorgestrel, 38 (2.2%) became pregnant
+● of 1,731 women who received levonorgestrel, 38 (2.2%) became pregnant

 What to think about after taking an emergency contraceptive pill.

-You can mark the bleeding that occurs after having taken the emergency contraceptive as spotting in the app if you'd like to keep track of it.
-Once you have your period (after roughly 2 weeks) you mark it as a period.
+You can mark the bleeding that occurs after having taken the emergency contraceptive as spotting in the app if you would like to keep track of it.
+Once you have your period (after roughly 2 weeks) be sure to mark this as a period.

 Since ovulation has been postponed, your cycle will automatically become longer.

-A study has shown that the insertion of a copper IUD is an effective means of emergency contraception .
-The IUD can be removed after a negative pregnancy test if wanted.
-The copper IUD is also an effective emergency contraceptive if you have already ovulated.
+A study has shown that the insertion of a copper IUD by a healthcare professional is an effective means of emergency contraception .
+A negative test should be taken 3-4 weeks after insertion of a copper IUD, to rule out a pregnancy.
+The IUD can be removed after a negative pregnancy test if preferred.